 Making Connections: Establishing a strong support network ensures that we have someone we can trust to go to when we are faced with difficult situations or uncomfortable emotions.
 It also helps to keep us accountable in recovery.

 For many, emotional sobriety is not a consistent state but is instead found in moments and hours.
 Don’t feel discouraged if you struggle to regulate your emotions.
 Often, human beings are not emotionally static.
-What matters is your ability to recognize and manage your personal stressors and continue working your recovery.
+What matters is your ability to recognize and manage your personal stressors and continue working on your recovery.
 Emotional maintenance work can make all the difference in sustaining sobriety from alcohol and other drugs.